aahill/quickstart-templates/template-quickstart-ruby.md

     Explain the object hierarchy and how the classes work together to manipulate resources in the service.
 -->

-The following classes handle some of the major features of the [Product Name] Ruby SDK.
+The following classes and interfaces handle some of the major features of the [Product Name] Ruby SDK.

 |Name|Description|
 |---|---|